ENCCS/cmake-workshop/content/environment.rst

 .. challenge:: Configure a file

-   Let's revisit the previous exercise.
+   Let's revisit one of the previous exercises.
 Rather than print the results of querying with |cmake_host_system_information|, we want to save the results to a header file and then use it to print the results when running an executable.